If personalization isn’t a major part of your marketing and sales strategy…

 Email Marketing Consultant, Jordie van Rijn, outlines four “Pillars of Segmentation” in the chart below:

 Types of segmentation range from basic demographic segmentation, such as using data points such as age and gender, to more advanced differentials such as intent and life cycle stage.
+There’s also different types of segmentation by medium such as email segmentation, landing page segmentation, and web personalization.

 Use the data you have at your disposal to group users into segments for A/B testing.
 By looking at what information you already collect on visitors (and what you can potentially enrich via 3rd party data tools), you can start thinking about where to personalize your site.